FastWARC (Python)

-FastWARC is a high-performance WARC parsing library for Python written in C++/Cython.
-The API is inspired in large parts by WARCIO, but does not aim at being a drop-in replacement.
+FastWARC is a high-performance WARC parsing library written in Rust with bindings available for Python.
+Its design goals are high speed, a low and fixed memory footprint, ease of use, and byte-level content preservation.
 FastWARC supports compressed and uncompressed WARC/1.0 and WARC/1.1 streams.
-Supported compression algorithms are GZip and LZ4.
+Supported compression algorithms are Gzip, Zstd, and LZ4.

 FastWARC belongs to the ChatNoir Resiliparse toolkit for fast and robust web data processing.